patrickfuchs/buildH/docs/json_format.md

 ## A guided example

 We show here how to build your own json file on the simple molecule of butane.
-We start with a pdb file of the molecule:
+We start with a pdb file of the molecule `butane.pdb`:

 ```
 ATOM      1  C1  BUTA    1      -1.890   0.170   0.100  1.00  0.00